Microsoft 365 Spam Filter – How to secure your email communication in the cloud

 This makes it clear that complementary security products will be needed for the unforeseeable future.
 This is confirmed by the fact that features such as S/MIME-based, organization-enabled email encryption, granularly configurable security policies, intelligent and learning algorithms, content disarming, and the ability to flexibly create a wide variety of email signatures across the enterprise are not covered by Microsoft’s offerings.

-This article examines which requirements are met by Microsoft’s own products – and how you can further optimize your organization’s security with a complementary security product like NoSpamProxy.
+This article examines which requirements are met by Microsoft’s own products – and how you can further optimize your Microsoft 365 Mail Security with a complementary security product like NoSpamProxy.

 The basis for digital transformation: Microsoft 365